15 Easy Journaling Tips for Beginners (With Samples to Steal!)

 I find that prompts help eliminate the “I don’t know what to write” problem that many beginners face.
 They provide direction and purpose to your journaling practice, especially on days when inspiration is lacking.

 You can find hundreds of journal prompts online covering various topics.
 Some popular categories include gratitude, self-reflection, goals, and daily experiences.
+Guides for beginners often include lists of prompts to help you get started.

 Simple prompts work best when you’re just starting out.
 Try basics like “What made me smile today?” or “One challenge I faced today was…”